 total The total amount of memory currently allocated. total is the sum of processes and system.

-processes.
-The total amount of memory currently allocated by the Erlang processes.
+processes The total amount of memory currently allocated by the Erlang processes. processes used The total amount of memory currently used by the Erlang processes.